fiatjaf/volare/README.md

 ### Where is the issue section?

-The issue section on this GitHub repository is disabled.
 Issues can be submitted within the Volare app (Settings -> Give us feedback) or with any other nip34 compliant nostr client like [gitworkshop.dev](https://gitworkshop.dev/r/naddr1qqr8vmmev9nk2qgdwaehxw309ahx7uewd3hkcq3quseke4f9maul5nf67dj0m9sq6jcsmnjzzk4ycvldwl4qss35fvgqxpqqqpmejktjr8t/issues).